© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 The GPI switch is BMW part 61311459593 and looks like this: (except for early K100s where the connector will be white, not black)

 Living where it does on the back of the transmission, the GPI switch has a hard life and is prone to eventual degradation and failure.
 This is often the reason why the gear number displayed in the instrument cluster may be wonky after riding in the rain or washing your bike.
+When its housing degrades water leaks in and randomly grounds the wires to cause wonky LCD readings.

 If your GPI is acting up then the first thing to do is to diagnose whether your problem is caused by the GPI switch on the transmission or the GPI circuit board in the instrument cluster.
 The connector from the switch to the instrument cluster is located under the right side/battery cover.
 It has a brown wire and three yellow/other color(blue-black-white) wires.